lanliwz/entitlement-schema/README.md

-# Entitlement
+# Entitlement Schema Designed For relational Database

-## Relational Database Schema Design

 The entitlement schema is designed to provide granular, policy-driven access control for SQL databases, securing data at both the row level and column level.